 Yes, you can book an unaccompanied minor online with Spirit Airlines.
 Just be sure to select that a child is traveling and you will be prompted to input the birthdate if necessary.

 Spirit has a pretty typical unaccompanied minor service fee and policy.
-The $100 fee is on the lower side and the age requirements are roughly similar to other airlines.
+The $150 fee is standard and the age requirements are roughly similar to other airlines.

 One major thing to remember is that unaccompanied minors are not allowed on international flights and also not allowed on connecting flights.
 If you are trying to fly a young person by themselves to an international destination or need connecting flights, other airlines will allow you to do that.